Department of International History, LSE

 Every year, the International History Department holds an event at Cumberland Lodge, a country house and conference centre in Great Windsor Park.
 Students and faculty meet to socialise and to explore a theme of historical and contemporary interest in a relaxed, relatively informal atmosphere.

-The programme generally consists of a range of seminars and sessions that take place throughout the weekend, featuring academics from our Department, and sometimes external.
+The programme (soon to be finalised) consists of a range of seminars and sessions that take place throughout the weekend, featuring academics from our Department, and sometimes external.

 Alongside the sessions, there will be free time for further historical discussion and debate, whether on walks through the park or in the Lodge’s fine drawing rooms.
 There will also be time to socialise with fellow students and staff members at meals and in the bar in the evenings.